Dominic Smith Preview, Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 3.98 team ERA ranks 11th across all league pitching staffs.
+- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.01).

 © 2023 Data Skrive.
 All rights reserved.